Here are our most common questions. If you cannot find what you're looking for - please just contact us.

 Do I need a license to ride a Dyson e-bike?

 The simple answer is no, you do not need a license to ride a Dyson electric bike.
 Our pedal assist electric bikes are built to the European Standard EN15194, which is considered a bicycle and legal to ride on public roads without a licence according to Australian laws.
 You can ride on public roads and cycling paths under the same regulations as for a regular push bike.

-The Bondi II step-through and Tilba models are equipped with a 200 Watt motor making them legal under earlier laws.
+The Bondi step-through and Tilba models are equipped with a 200 Watt motor making them legal under earlier laws.

 How heavy are the bikes?